-Deductible - The amount you must pay before our plan pays.
-Not applicable to this plan.
+Deductible - The amount you must pay for health care or prescriptions before our plan pays.

 Diagnostic Procedure - Testing to rule out or to confirm a suspected diagnosis because there is a sign or symptom of disease.
 When a screening procedure uncovers a symptom of disease, such as a polyp, it is then considered a diagnostic procedure.
 (See Screenings).